 Welcome to Damson Class!

 My name is Mrs Leneghan and I teach in Damson Class.
-Working with me in Damson Class in Mrs Nicholson (our LSA), Mrs Fagarazzi in the mornings (who gives targeted support to some children in the mornings) and Mrs Luff (who gives targeted support to some children in the afternoons).
-Granny also volunteers in Damson class one afternoon a week as well as supporting us with our Reading Skills lessons each day.
+Working with me in Damson Class in Mrs Wynne (our LSA), Mrs Luff in the mornings (who gives targeted support to some children in the mornings) and Miss Kerr (who gives targeted support to some children in the afternoons).

-Our topic for the Autumn term involves focusing on these Power of Reading books - 'The Bog Baby’ by Jeanne Willis, ‘Traction Man is Here’ by Mini Grey and ‘The Gruffalo’ by Julia Donaldson.
-We are very excited about our books and plan to spend lots of time in the grounds, exploring the pond and woodland areas and linking these to our stories.
+Our topic for the Summer term involves focusing on these Power of Reading books - '10 things I can do to help my world’ by Melanie Walsh and 'How to Find Gold' by Viviane Schwarz.
+Both books have a geography focus - what we can do to improve our environment and map work.
+As always, we are very excited about our books and we plan to spend lots of time in the grounds, exploring the pond and woodland areas and linking these to our texts.

-Learning will take place outside as often as possible and children need to be dressed for the weather - warm shower proof coats for the cold and hats for sunny days please.
+Learning will continue to take place outside as often as possible and children need to be dressed for the weather - warm shower proof coats for the cold and hats for sunny days please.

 It is important for children to read and talk about books every day.
 As they become more confident at decoding words, please encourage them to look out for punctuation and begin to read with expression.